Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Table.md

         )

         /**
-         * Return a dictionary that maps column names to column values.
+         * Return a map that maps column names to column values.
          *
-         * @result dict Dictionary representation of the table.
+         * @result map Map representation of the table.
          *
          * @example
          * pipeline example {